plumage3947/nvim/README.md

 Note that the config uses `;` as the leader key by default, you can of course change it in `lua/core/keymaps.lua`, line `1`<br>
 Most keymaps in this setup are what I call declarative keymaps, for example, everything related to terminal emulator starts with `;t`, so `;tt` means "terminal toggle", and `;tn` means "terminal new"<br>
 Btw, tryout `;lb` in files with LSP support, it's really fancy!

-## Contributing
-**Having troubles**<br>
-If you have issues while installing  or using my this setup, report an issue, don't just DM me on social media because others may run into the same problem and they can use the existing issues as a reference<br>
-Discussions could be in either English or Chinese, although English is preferred<br>

-**Adding more things**<br>
-For now, you don't, this is *my personal config*, although do leave suggestions if you have any